 About Versacloz® (clozapine, USP) Oral Suspension

-Versacloz is a prescription antipsychotic medicine used to treat people with certain types of schizophrenia including people who1:
+VERSACLOZ is a prescription antipsychotic medicine used to treat people:

-- Are not helped by other schizophrenia medicines
+- Who are severely ill with schizophrenia not helped by other schizophrenia medicines

-- Have been suicidal and may be at risk of suicidal behavior again
+- With schizophrenia or schizoaffective disorder who have been suicidal and may be at risk of suicidal behavior again

 Important Safety Information